Alice, Sweet Alice: Casting

 Sole, at the time an inexperienced filmmaker, did not have a casting director to cast the film, and instead would approach various stage actors about playing the parts.
-"I didn't have a working knowledge of what an actor does," Sole recalled, so I started going to a lot of theater."
+"I didn't have a working knowledge of what an actor does," Sole recalled, "so I started going to a lot of theater."
 Sole would approach actors after shows with his screenplay in hopes of casting them.
-Brooke Shields was the first to be cast in the film after auditioning in New York City in 1975; director Sole had seen her modeling in a Vogue advertisement, and contacted her mother about the film, expressing his interest in her playing the role of young Karen.
+Brooke Shields was cast in the film as Karen after auditioning in New York City in 1975; director Sole had seen her modeling in a Vogue advertisement, and contacted her mother about the film, expressing his interest in her playing the role of young Karen.
 For her audition, Shields was required to mime as though she were being strangled to death.
 Sole recalled that Shields's mother "bent over backwards to help me out."

-Sole cast Paula Sheppard, then a college student, as 12-year-old Alice, the protagonist suspected of her sister's murder.
-At the time of being cast, Sheppard was 18 years old, and had been discovered by Sole while working as a dancer in stage productions at Connecticut College.
-Though playing a 12-year-old, Sheppard celebrated her 19th birthday during the shoot in early July 1976.
+Sole cast 18-year-old Paula Sheppard, then a dance student at HB Studio, as 12-year-old Alice, the protagonist suspected of her sister's murder.
+Sole first spotted Sheppard performing as a dancer in a stage production at Connecticut College.
+Sheppard recalled that he approached her after the performance and asked if she wanted to act in his film: "Several other guys had approached me [before] with the same line, and they were obviously creeps.
+Alfred seemed kind and honest though, so I talked to him about it."
+Because Sheppard stood under 5 ft tall, Sole felt she could pass as an adolescent.
+"When I saw her, I thought she was fabulous," Sole recalled.
+"She looked old, she looked young, she looked mean, she looked happy...
+You know what I mean?
+She had a great face."
+In a subsequent interview, Sheppard reflected on her casting: "I never acted before in my life, and to this day I still don’t know why Alfred wanted me in this picture.
+It was tough to act.
+I never went to acting school or even paid much attention to actresses in films."
+Sheppard celebrated her 19th birthday during the shoot on July 7, 1976.

 Linda Miller, an actress and daughter of Jackie Gleason, was cast in the role of Alice and Karen's mother, Catherine.
+Niles McMaster, a Chicago business executive turned actor, was cast as Dominick Spages, Catherine's estranged husband and father of Alice and Karen.
+Both Miller and McMaster auditioned for their roles via a casting call.